 - 8. Why Benchmark Transmission & Auto Care

-Taking care of your vehicle's transmission is important for its long-term health.
-But all too often, car owners misunderstand the basic maintenance that is needed to keep a transmission running smoothly.
-Maintaining the transmission is important—and often overlooked.How Does a Transmission Work?
+Taking care of your car or truck's transmission is important for its long-term health.
+But all too often, car owners misunderstand the basic maintenance that's needed to keep a gearbox running smoothly.
+Maintaining the gearbox is important—and often overlooked.How Does a Transmission Work?

 Automatic and manual transmissions both perform the same basic function, however — they channel the power generated by the engine to the drive wheels.
 However, there are two big differences between them; there is no clutch pedal in an automatic transmission car, and there is no gearshift in an automatic transmission car.

 A manual transmission is also known as a stick-shift.
 The driver literally uses a stick to change gears.
 The shift lever is commonly mounted vertically on the center console and connected to the transmission via a linkage.